Communications Act of 1934: Changes and amendments

+1960s quiz show amendments

+Amendments made to the Act in 1960, passed in the wake of the 1950s quiz show scandals, prohibited the presentation of scripted game shows under the guise of a legitimate contest.

+Public Broadcasting Act of 1967

 Telecommunications Act of 1996

-The Telecommunication Act 1996 and Communications Act of 1934 had two major changes: the new act was less technologically biased and offered less regulation.
+The Telecommunication Act 1996 contained two major changes from the original Communications Act of 1934: the new act was less technologically biased and offered less regulation.

 This act determined the basis of media regulation by its contents, not a technological standard.
 Title V in Telecommunication Act of 1996, "Obscenity and Violence", is a good example of this; Title V set the standard for regulating media contents.

 The Communications Act of 1934 is argued by some to have created monopolies, such as the case of AT&T. The FCC recognized AT&T as a "natural monopoly" during the 1930s in the Communications Act of 1934.
 Because of these effects, the FCC designed the Communications Act 1996 "to provide for a pro-competitive, de-regulatory national policy framework designed to accelerate rapidly private sector deployment of advanced information technologies and services to all Americans by opening all telecommunications markets to competition..."
 The Telecommunication Act of 1996 also added and changed some rules to account for the emerging internet.

 The FCC derives its jurisdiction to facilitate the deployment of broadband to Americans in Section 706 in the Telecommunications act of 1996.
 In this section the code states that the FCC is to "encourage the deployment on a reasonable and timely basis of advanced telecommunications capability to all Americans."

 They currently want to advocate the following objectives: